danehobrecht/shadowtu.be/README.md

     pip install -r requirements.txt

-ShadowTube does not process, read, or store the contents of comment data.
+ShadowTube does not process, read, or store the text from comment data, and intentionally doesn't have the ability to.
+Comment UUIDs are used to detect prescence in corresponding videos.
+Individual verification is firmly encouraged.